-A popular activity that is proposed to be continued and augmented is impromptu sliding on the park's grassy hills.
-The slopes of the mound closest to the current parking lot could be utilized to create an adventure area featuring slides that take advantage of the site's topography.
-The topography could also be used in creative development of rock climbing features or ropes courses.
+A popular activity that is proposed to be continued and augmented impromptu sliding on the park's grassy hills.
+The site of what is now the amphitheater is proposed to be repurposed with an adventure area featuring that take slides advantage of the site's topography. topography could also be used in creative development of rock climbing features or ropes courses.